mavahedinia/mr0null.github.io/README.md

             cd persepolisdm.github.io; jekyll serve

-* Open your browsers and navigate to the provided link by Jekyll
+* Open your browser and navigate to the provided link by Jekyll